KratosMultiphysics/Examples/dam/use_cases/2d_dam_thermo_mechanical_with_reservoir/README.md

 ## Case Specification

-This is a 2D dam thermo-mechanical problem considering the effects of the reservoir at the body dam.
+This is a 2D dam thermo-mechanical problem considering the effects of the reservoir at dam.
 A coupled formulation for considering reservoir effects at the upstream wall is used.
 This formulation connects the pressure field at the reservoir with the accelerations at the body.
 The thermal problem is solved at body dam using the temperature gradients for computing the generated mechanical efforts (one way coupling).

-At body dam a body acceleration is induced in order to simulate an earthquake.
-Since the concrete parameters has small diffussivity, thermal values has been changed in order to appreciate the temperature evolution.
+At dam a body acceleration is induced in order to simulate an earthquake.
+Since the concrete parameters have small diffusivity, the thermal values has been changed in order to appreciate the temperature evolution.

 The time step is 0.1 seconds, while the total simulation time is 25.0 seconds.